federgraph/RiggVar-RG38/README.md

 > Graphics and high resolution monitor support is currently *more advanced* on the FMX platform.

-Other environments, namely java and C# exist but are not up to date.
+Projects for other environments, namely for java and C# exist but are not up to date.
-A rudimentary typescript version exists - of the basics.
+A typescript version exists - of the basics.
 A swift version was started but abandoned, I would be interested.

 In 2020 I have updated and advanced the Pascal projects instead, as you can see here.